List of Mayflower passengers who died at sea November/December 1620

 There were five Mayflower passengers who died at sea in November/December 1620.
 Those passengers were followed by a larger number who perished in the bitter first winter of 1620-21.

-The deaths of those persons are unique in history as they occurred either at sea just before reaching Cape Cod or while the Mayflower was at anchor at the Cape Cod harbor for several weeks in what would later be called Provincetown Harbor.
+The deaths of those persons are unique in Mayflower history as they occurred either at sea just before reaching Cape Cod or while the Mayflower was at anchor at the Cape Cod harbor for several weeks in what would later be called Provincetown Harbor.
 These shipboard deaths are the first deaths of the Mayflower company and were just a precursor of many more deaths to come.
-By about mid-December 1620, it was decided that the company would settle at the location which was named Plymouth and eventually all on Mayflower moved ashore where more deaths continued.
+By about mid-December 1620, it was decided that the company would settle at the location which was named Plymouth and eventually all on the Mayflower moved ashore, where nearly half of the passengers later died in the first winter.